Code-Institute-Submissions/owenbcoding-p5-graphicstore_JanResub/README.md

         5. As a Returning Visitor, you will be able to see comments on the graphic desingers art work.

     -   #### Frequent User Goals
-        1. As a Frequent User, You will be to test buy a product by trying one of stripes testing cards.
+        1. As a Frequent User, You will be to test buy a product by trying one of stripes testing cards shown at the bottom.
         2. As a Frequent User, You will be able to come back and see if there is any new art work in the store.
         3. As a Frequent User, You will be able to see any changes made to the site.